celia103/LSTART-Bootstrap-Portfolio/README.md

 ## Description

-The project is built mainly using a combination of HTML and CSS, with additional frameworks FontAwesome for icons.
-It provides visitors know more about my background, skills, works and experiences.
+This project demonstrates the creation of a visually attractive and responsive portfolio layout utilizing the Bootstrap CSS Framework.
+It builds upon a previous project, combining HTML and CSS with additional FontAwesome framework for icons.
+The portfolio provides visitors with information about my background, skills, work, and experiences.

 ## Folder Structure